Railways Pension Scheme

 Your TRA is the age when you plan to apply for your pension.
 It’s important because it triggers an automatic process 10 years before you retire to make sure your funds are put into lower risk investments.
 Your minimum TRA is 50, 55 or 57, depending on when you joined the Scheme and whether you have a Protected Pension Age (PPA).
 Your maximum TRA is 75.
 Your TRA could be earlier or later than your Section's Normal Retirement Age (NRA), which is usually between 60 and 65.

 If you don't choose a TRA yourself, then your NRA may be used instead, however this isn’t always the case.
 You can check your NRA in your Member Guide.
-You can find the Guide when you log in to your myRPS account.
+You can find the Guide when you log in to your myRPS account

 Not choosing a TRA may also mean your pot could be invested in funds that don't fully suit your needs.